Background

 9. Authorized Signature and Date

-The certification* will need to be signed and dated by the certifier and accompanied by the following statement:
+The certification* must be signed and dated by the certifier and accompanied by the following statement:

 “I certify that the goods described in this document qualify as originating and the information contained in this document is true and accurate.
 I assume responsibility for proving such representations and agree to maintain and present upon request or to make available during a verification visit, documentation necessary to support this certification."

-“I hereby certify that the goods covered by this shipment qualifies as an originating good for the purposes of preferential treatment under USMCA/T-MEC/CUMSA.”
+“I hereby certify that the goods covered by this shipment qualifies as an originating good for the purposes of preferential treatment under USMCA/T-MEC/CUSMA.”

 Certification of Origin

-We have created a Certification of Origin form (fillable PDF), a stand-alone document, that contains the required data elements to claim preferential treatment under CUSMA for your shipment.
-The certifier should fill it out, sign and date it, and then either upload it using FedEx® Electronic Trade Documents or print and apply it directly to the shipment.
+FedEx Express has created a Certification of Origin form (fillable PDF) that contains the required data elements to claim preferential treatment under CUSMA.
+The certifier must complete the form, sign and date it, and then either upload it using FedEx® Electronic Trade Documents or print and apply it directly to the shipment.

 Blanket Certification of Origin